cjamison/subdomain-example/README.md

 # Subdomain Example

 This example rails app shows how to route subdomains for specific blogging areas.
-Only a few changes using CNAMEs would allow domain routing.

 References used to build: